Zaeem-Raza/Animal-Detection-using-CNN/README.md

 ## Results

+The project includes performance metrics for both the ANN and CNN models:

+- **ANN Model**:
+  - **Accuracy**: 55%

+- **CNN Model**:
+  - **Training Accuracy**: 79%
+  - **Test Accuracy**: 69%

-After training, the CNN model should achieve competitive accuracy on test data.
-The notebook includes visualizations for tracking training and validation accuracy and loss, as well as code to display predictions on sample images.
-The results will vary based on the dataset used and training parameters, but with CIFAR-10, reasonable classification accuracy can be achieved.
+The CNN model achieves significantly higher accuracy compared to the ANN, as its convolutional layers are better suited for capturing spatial patterns in image data.
+The notebook also includes visualizations for tracking training and validation accuracy and loss, as well as code to display predictions on sample images.